onesentforth/changeableminds-afterdark-theme/content/post/becoming-and-producing/index.md

 ## The Discipleship Crisis

 {{< blockquote cite="Bill Hull, The Disciple-Making Pastor (Grand Rapids, Mich.: Revell, 1988)" citelink="" >}}
-  <p>The Great Commission has been worshipped, but not obeyed.
-The church has tried to get world evangelization without disciple making.</p>
+  The Great Commission has been worshipped, but not obeyed.
+The church has tried to get world evangelization without disciple making.
 {{< /blockquote >}}

 I'm compelled to tell you something that may be difficult for you to hear.